Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

 - Test scripts are reusable, fast and everyone can see the results.

 - Tools used for automation testing are more fast and reliable when compared to the manual approach.

-Although, there are some more factors that determine why automation testing is preferred over manual testing?
-Above mentioned are the major factors.
+Although, some more factors determine that automation testing is preferred over manual testing.
+The above mentioned are the major factors.

 Q #18) What do you understand by ‘Test effectiveness’ and ‘Test efficiency’?

-Answer: Test Efficiency can be defined as calculating the amount of resources and test code consumed to perform or say execute a particular function.
-It also determines the amount of resources utilized in a Software product creation.
+Answer: Test Efficiency can be defined as calculating the number of resources and test code consumed to perform or say execute a particular function.
+It also determines the number of resources utilized in Software product creation.